British Commonwealth War and Campaign Medals Awarded to New Zealanders - The General Service Medal 1918 - 62

 Clasps and Bars

-A total of seventeen clasps were issued with the GSM 1918 - 62.
+A total of eighteen clasps were issued with the GSM 1918 - 62.

 - 1. Operational service on land in Singapore from 1 February 1959 to 31 July 1960 (which cannot be recognised by the General Service Medal 1918-62 with clasp 'Malaya'), has since 2002 been eligible for the award of the New Zealand Operational Service Medal (NZOSM).
 The eligibility requirement for the award of the NZOSM for service in Singapore in this period is 7 days or more service on the posted strength of a unit permanently based in Singapore.